Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: R-simple systems and isomorphs

-Recall that a system's entropy $S$ is that of an ideal gas at the same density and temperature, $S_{\rm id}$, plus an ``excess'' term, $S_{\rm ex}$, deriving from the intermolecular interactions: $S=S_{\rm id}+S_{\rm ex}$.
-It can be shown that \eq{HSI} implies that the reduced-unit structure and dynamics are invariant along the lines of constant excess entropy; these are by definition the system's isomorphs \cite{schroder2014simplicity}.
+Recall that a system's entropy $S$ is equal to that of an ideal gas at the same density and temperature plus an ``excess'' term deriving from the intermolecular interactions: $S=S_{\rm id}+S_{\rm ex}$.
+It can be shown that \eq{HSI} implies that the reduced structure and dynamics are invariant along the lines of constant excess entropy; these are by definition the system's isomorphs \cite{sch14}.
 The so-called density-scaling exponent $\gamma$ is defined by

-The second equality is a general identity \cite{gnan2009pressure}, which is particularly useful when the system is R-simple because \eq{iso_gamma} can then be used for tracing out isomorphs without knowing the equation of state.
+The second equality here is a general identity \cite{IV}, which is useful when the system is R-simple because \eq{iso_gamma} can then be applied for tracing out isomorphs without knowing the equation of state.
 For the simple Euler algorithm this is done by proceeding as follows.
 At a given state point $(\rho_1,T_1)$, by means of \eq{iso_gamma} one calculates $\gamma$ from the equilibrium fluctuations of potential energy and virial.
 From \eq{iso_gamma} one then predicts the temperature $T_2$ with the property that $(\rho_2,T_2)$ is on the same isomorph as $(\rho_1,T_1)$.
-If $\gamma=4$, for instance, for a one percent density increase a four percent temperature increase will ensure that the new state point is on the same isomorph.
+If $\gamma=7$, for instance, for a one percent density increase a seven percent temperature increase will ensure that the new state point is on the same isomorph.
 In the simulations of this paper, however, in order to increase the accuracy of the generated isomorph, following Ref. \onlinecite{att21} we used instead the fourth-order Runge-Kutta algorithm for solving numerically \eq{iso_gamma} (involving density changes of order 1\% ).
-The resulting isomorph state points for which data are given below are reported in Table I.
+The resulting isomorph state points are given in Table I. {We note that the density-scaling exponent is generally significantly larger than for point-particle Lennard-Jones models where it is usually in the range 5-6.
+This must be a consequence of the spherical asymmetry because the same increase has been seen, e.g., for the asymmetric dumbbell and Lewis-Wahnstrom ortho-terphenyl models built of Lennard-Jones particles \cite{lew94,I,ing12b}.
+A quantitative explanation of this is missing, however, because a full isomorph theory of molecules is still not available.}